Banned Medicaid providers still participate in some states, report says

 “If a provider has been terminated by a state, that is a red flag, because it would indicate there was a problem either in billing or the way they handle patients,” said Deborah Cosimo, team leader for the report.
 “Do states really want to trust beneficiary care to someone who has problems like that?”

-The report follows a Reuters investigation published in April that found 1,800 providers banned by the federal Medicare program for the elderly or a state’s Medicaid program were still able to bill elsewhere in 2014.
-(Click here for the Reuters special report)
+The report follows a Reuters investigation published in April that found 1,800 providers banned by the federal Medicare program for the elderly or a state's Medicaid program were still able to bill elsewhere in 2014. here

 Under the Affordable Care Act, which was implemented in 2011, all states are required to terminate providers banned by another state for reasons related to fraud, integrity or quality.
 Prior to 2011, a provider terminated in one state could enroll in another state’s program.